30BaD FADs: Frequently Added Discussion

 Promotion of Weight Gain

 A steady diet of starchy foods means a steady stream of glucose entering the blood stream, and chronic high insulin levels.
 One role of insulin is to act as a glucose transport into cells.
-If there is too much glucose, that may be stored as fat by insulin.
+If there is too much glucose, body will convert that glucose to tryglycerides, that may be stored as fat by insulin.

 In contrast to that, fruits contain simple sugars such as fructose.
 When fruits are eaten, there is no initial insulin release, and only a little insulin is need to transport the glucose into cells.
 Fructose does not require insulin for transport, and unlike starches which can only be broken down into glucose, fructose can be broken down into other metabolites in the liver as needed by the body.
 (23)